renclee/book-exercises/chapter-04-exercises/exercise-3/README.md

 - A _list_ of information about the command (i.e., things that it does, or how it can be used).

 Note that you can preview this Markdown in Atom to make sure it works correctly.

+# $ ls
+> ls
+- lists the contents of folders and files from the current location
+- provides information about possible areas to change directory